Skip to Content

 Well, it is a brilliant idea, but I guess I wasn’t the first to arrive at this conclusion.

-In any case, corn bread and blueberries are a perfect combo of flavors.
+In any case, corn bread and blueberries are a perfect combo of flavors in this cornbread bread pudding.

 Cornbread is actually a quick bread with Native American origins.
 It is usually leavened with baking powder.